Agriculture & Cultivation

-The cultivation of hemp used in CannaSen products is outsourced to Greenvally, Italian, which specializes in industrial agricultural activities within Hemp.
-Greenvally’s fields are located in the Italian region of Abruzzo and Veneto, where they use the best and latest technologies within cannabis cultivation while maintaining a focus on local sustainability.
+The cultivation of Cannabis used in CANNASEN CBD products is outsourced to Green Valley, an Italian company, which specializes in industrial agricultural activities within Cannabis.
+Green Valley’s fields are located in the Italian region of Abruzzo and Veneto, where Cannabis is farmed with a strong focus on sustainability.

-To ensure that you as a consumer have confidence and an overview of the processes behind the production of CannaSen products, we have explained the journey that takes a seed of Cannabis Sativa L. to become medical Cannabis used in CannaSen products.
-Find more information on Product Manufacturing and Testing Labs in separate sections.
+To maintain transparency of the processes behind the production of CANNASEN CBD products, we have explained the journey that takes a seed of Cannabis

 In cultivation, no pesticides or other chemical substances are used as these are not important for crop development and protection.
 Continuous analyzes are carried out in the fields to check the quality and potential needs of the vegetative phase, including the optimal harvest time based on the percentage of active ingredients present in the plant.

-When dried, Cannabis Sativa L experiences mechanical separation.
-First, the top of the cannabis plant is separated from the plant, leaving only node, stems and leaves.
+When dried, Cannabis goes through mechanical separation.
+First, the top of the cannabis plant is separated from the plant, leaving only node, stems, and leaves.
 The next handling step ensures that the plant material is completely isolated through a machine that works by scrubbing brushes and through vibrating filters and fixed sieves.
-Once the mechanical procedure is completed, the extracted Cannabis will be completely isolated from the waste material and top of the cannabis plant.
+Once the mechanical procedure is completed, the separated Cannabis has become a perfect ground material ready for use in active ingredients extraction as it is isolated from waste material.

 When the separation procedure is finished, the extracted Cannabis moves directly from the separation machine to the special exit mouths, which have sacks at their closures for the final packaging.
 All the material used during the different phases is registered and comes with technical data sheets attesting to its compatibility and utility securing the quality of the final product.